Bobby Bell: Professional football career

 Bell was selected by the Minnesota Vikings of the NFL in the second round (16th overall), and in the seventh round of the AFL draft by the Kansas City Chiefs.
 He surprisingly chose to join the Chiefs, where he would go on to play for 12 years, first in the American Football League from 1963 through 1969, and then in the NFL from 1970 through 1974.
 He met with Chiefs owner Lamar Hunt over ice cream on Minnesota's campus, and they agreed to a no-cut guaranteed contract, something the Vikings would not do; in addition to agreeing to a longer term of years than the Vikings offered.

 In 1964, Bell was All-AFL as a defensive end, but in 1965, future Pro Football Hall of Fame coach Hank Stram moved Bell to outside linebacker.
 Stram moved Bell to outside linebacker for his speed to combat the Oakland Raiders' use of running back Clem Daniels as a pass receiver out of the backfield.
-Bell was then All-AFL or All-NFL as a linebacker every year from 1965 to 1971.
+Bell was then selected first-team All-AFL or All-NFL as a linebacker every year from 1965 to 1971 by the Associated Press, United Press International, the Newspaper Enterprise Association and/or The Sporting News.
 Bell was an AFL All-Star for six consecutive years, 1964 through 1969, and then an NFL Pro Bowler for four straight years (1970, 1971, 1972, 1973).
 He was AFL Defensive Player of the Year in 1969.
 Bell never missed a regular season game, playing in 168 during his professional career.

 Bell was one of the first black outside linebackers in professional football.
 The 1965 AFL All-Star Game was moved from New Orleans to Houston because the black and white players would not have been allowed to dine together in the same New Orleans restaurant.

 He was on two AFL Championship teams (1966 and 1969) and a World Championship team, losing Super Bowl I and winning Super Bowl IV.
 He was named to the first team All-Time All-AFL Team in 1970, along with teammates Jerry Mays, future Hall of Famer Johnny Robinson, Fred Arbanas, Ed Budde, Jim Tyrer, Paul Lowe and Jerrel Wilson on the first team, and future Hall of Famers Buck Buchanan and Len Dawson on the second team.